 About This Call

 The CSP Functional Genomics call is to enable users to perform state-of-the-art functional genomics research and to help them translate genomic information into biological function.
-The emphasis is on projects leveraging JGI capabilities to enhance understanding of gene and genome function, particularly those not readily achievable without the capabilities and expertise available at the JGI.
+The emphasis is on projects leveraging JGI’s DNA synthesis and ‘omics capabilities to enhance understanding of gene and genome function, particularly those not readily achievable without the capabilities and expertise available at the JGI.

 Proposals to this call may be submitted to the JGI at any time using a simple web-based form (begin a new proposal document at proposals.jgi.doe.gov to see the proposal format) and are reviewed twice a year.
 All proposals will undergo an internal pre-review to ensure technical feasibility and alignment with JGI and DOE missions.
 Screened proposals will be reviewed for scientific merit, DOE relevance, feasibility and impact.
 Applicants are encouraged to review the Synthetic Biology Internal Review Process guidelines, as insufficient information will delay or potentially defer approval for the proposal.

-For questions about whether your project is appropriate, or for program specifics or technical guidance, please contact Yasuo Yoshikuni (DNA synthesis program head), Trent Northen (metabolomics group lead), Susannah Tringe (User Programs Deputy) or Miranda Harmon-Smith (project manager).
+For questions about whether your project is appropriate, or for program specifics or technical guidance, please contact Yasuo Yoshikuni (DNA synthesis program head), Trent Northen (metabolomics group lead), Tanja Woyke, Deputy for User Programs, or Miranda Harmon-Smith (project manager).
 For questions about the application process, please contact Miranda Harmon-Smith.

 The current call for proposals offers multiple capabilities, as described below:

-- Synthesis of sgRNA libraries.
-CRISPR/CAS9 technologies facilitate genome editing (deletion, insertion, and point mutation) and transcriptional regulation (activation and inhibition) of any genes of interest at an unprecedented scale and are therefore useful for high throughput functional genomics studies.
-Each proposal may request up to six libraries comprising up to 12,000 sgRNA sequences per library.
+3) Synthesis of sgRNA libraries.
+Each proposal may request up to 50,000 gRNA sequences.
 The JGI can help design sgRNA sequences based on the genome sequences of targeted microbes.
 All sgRNA constructs are synthesized, cloned into user-defined plasmids, and transformed into an E. coli strain as pools.
 The quality of these libraries is evaluated with sequencing-based analysis using MiSeq before shipment to users.
-The JGI will create at least 10 replicates of each library to minimize variations in experiments, and will deliver them to users as glycerol stocks.
-The sgRNA libraries are purified and subsequently transformed into the targeted microbes.
-These transformants are subjected to user-defined functional screenings.
+The JGI will deliver the libraries to users as glycerol stocks.
+The subsequent transformation into the targeted microbes and functional screenings will be performed by users.
 The JGI can further evaluate enriched sgRNA libraries with sequencing-based analysis using MiSeq.

 Applicants are also invited to request one or more other JGI functional genomics capabilities listed below.

-- Mapping of transcription factor binding sites.
+7) Mapping of transcription factor binding sites (DAP-seq).
 High-throughput mapping of putative transcription binding sites enables large-scale characterization of gene regulatory networks in a selected species.
-Proposals can request in vitro transcription factor binding site mapping by DNA affinity purification sequencing (DAP-seq) for up to 50 transcription factors.
+Proposals can request in vitro transcription factor binding site mapping by DNA affinity purification sequencing (DAP-seq) for between 70-92 transcription factors.
 DNA/gene synthesis should also be requested for construction of affinity-tagged transcription factor clones used in the assay.

-- RNA-seq.
+8) RNA-seq.
 Transcriptional profiling can aid in characterizing gene regulatory pathways activated in response to perturbations or environmental stimuli.
-Proposals may request RNA sequencing of up to 54 samples from plants, fungi or microbes for the purpose of testing gene function or elucidating regulatory networks.
+Proposals may request RNA sequencing of between 22 and 92 samples (including replicates) from plants, algae, fungi, or microbes for the purpose of testing gene function or elucidating regulatory networks.
+Annotated reference genomes to be used for analysis of the RNA-seq dataset may also be requested.
+Requests for draft genomes outside the context of ‘omics analysis are not allowed as part of this call.

 CSP Functional Genomics proposals are accepted on a continuous basis and will be reviewed twice a year.
 Submission deadline for reach review process is listed below.
 Letters of intent are not required.